-This page contains information about when you need to apply, how to get your Confirmation of Acceptance for Studies (CAS) number, whether you will need an Academic Technology Approval Scheme (ATAS) certificate and how the University’s Visa Advisers can help with your application.
+This page is about when you need to apply, how to get your Confirmation of Acceptance for Studies (CAS) number, whether you will need an Academic Technology Approval Scheme (ATAS) certificate and how the University’s Visa Advisers can help with your application.

 Help with your visa application